-Everything about D.C.'s Expanding Access To Justice Act Of 2017
+D.C.
+Enacts Expanding Access To Justice Act Of 2017

-01/12/2017, Legislation, Housing - Evictions
+07/12/2017, Legislation, Housing - Evictions

 On October 19, 2016, the bill had its first hearing (video link), in which a steady stream of advocates and affected community individuals testified in support of the bill over the course of several hours.
 The Washington Times covered the hearing.
 After the bill did not advance in 2016, it was re-introduced in 2017 as B22-0024, and in July 2017, the D.C.
 Council approved $4.5 million for the bill, with $3.9 milion set to be an ongoing appropriation and an additional $600,000 appropriated for 2017.
 Read press releases from bill sponsor Kenyan McDuffie here and here.

 |NCCRC worked with the legal aid community and the sponsor on bill drafting.|